Anna-LeeMcLean/3D_object_tracking_and_TTC_calculation/README.md

 # 3D_object_tracking_and_TTC_calculation
-This project was done in order to track preceding objects on a highway and compute the Time-To-Collision (TTC) with an ego car.
-Two estimates for the TTC were calculated for each of the eighteen (18) image frames using image keypoints from a camera and LiDAR measurements.
+This project tracks preceding objects on a highway and computes the Time-To-Collision (TTC) with an ego car.
+Two estimates for the TTC were calculated for each of the eighteen (18) image frames using image keypoints from camera images and LiDAR data.
 The image stream shows 18 images where the preceding vehicle slows down and the distance between it and the ego car gradually decreases.

 ![image](https://github.com/Anna-LeeMcLean/3D_object_tracking_and_TTC_calculation/assets/60242931/70b5fa16-1229-4c7e-9995-2bffddc8ff10)